LouAgapito/ImPro26/README.md

   # or
   jupyter notebook
   ```
-* Read the week's lab exercises notebook `week_N.inpy`
+* Read the week's lab exercises notebook `week_N.ipynb`
-* Add your code to the script `week_N.inpy`
+* Add your code to the script `week_N.ipynb`
 * Run each cell and make sure you have the correct answer and add your comments as a markdown if needed

 ## About

-This repository contains lab exercises for the [COMP0026 Image Processing](https://moodle.ucl.ac.uk/enrol/index.php?id=1381) module for taught MSc students at UCL, delivered in Autumn 2021.
+This repository contains lab exercises for the [COMP0026 Image Processing](https://moodle.ucl.ac.uk/enrol/index.php?id=1381) module for taught undergrad and MSc students at UCL, delivered in Autumn 2021.
 Exercises are designed to be attempted in the on-campus lab sessions on Thursday mornings, though you are free to do additional work in your own time if you wish.

 Lab attendance will be monitored, but the exercises are **not graded**.